You think about insurance as a way to protect your assets.

-Life Insurance State Guarantee Funds
+First, Defining Life Insurance State Guarantee Funds

-While the FDIC protects your money against bank failure, and the SPIC can provide you with some protection in the event that your broker is ripping you off.
+While the FDIC protects your money against bank failure, and the SPIC can provide you with some protection if your broker is ripping you off.
 With insurance companies, the protection comes from the states.

 This means that you need to understand your state’s policies related to life insurance (and to annuities, if applicable).

-If the state can get your policy transferred to another, more stable, insurance company, you retain your coverage, and many of the terms are likely to remain the same (although they could change as well).
+If the state can get your policy transferred to another, more stable insurance company, you retain your coverage, and many of the terms are likely to remain the same (although they could change as well).

-But what if your state can’t find another insurance company to take over your policy?
+But, what if your state can’t find another insurance company to take over your policy?

 This means that if you have $500,000 worth of coverage, but your state only guarantees a death benefit of $300,000, your family is out some of the money upon your death.

-Note: If you have some types of annuity, you might not be covered at all.
-Double check your state’s guarantee fund policy on annuities before you commit.
+Note: If you have some types of annuity, you might not be covered at all — double check your state’s guarantee fund policy on annuities before you commit.